alexfernandez/alexfernandez.github.io/2023/job-search.md

 Good luck in your search!
 If I can help you in any way,
 [let me know](mailto:alexfernandeznpm@gmail.com).
-Looking forward to referring many of you to TinyBird 😉
+Looking forward to referring many of you to Tinybird 😉

 ## 🙏 Acknowledgements

-Thanks to Dionisio Cortés, Jesús Leganés and Álvaro Moya for reviewing the article.
+Thanks to Dionisio Cortés, Jesús Leganés, Álvaro Moya and Alison Davey for reviewing the article.
 And eternal thanks to Álex, Roberto, César, Ane, Mark, Jesús, Abel, Eduardo, Adrián and Javi for their respective referrals.
 I owe you one! 🥂